sebastian-sz/efficientnet-lite-keras/README.md

 You can fine tune these models, just like other Keras models.

-For end-to-end fine tuning and conversion examples check out the [Colab Notebook](https://colab.research.google.com/drive/1d_TJGYt68SBmCDnrNEGOz8XKbKNm_7tY?usp=sharing).
+For end-to-end fine-tuning and conversion examples check out the [Colab Notebook](https://colab.research.google.com/drive/1d_TJGYt68SBmCDnrNEGOz8XKbKNm_7tY?usp=sharing).

 # Installation
 There are multiple ways to install.
 The only requirements are Tensorflow 2.2+ and Python 3.6+.

-### Option A: (recommended) pip install from github
+### Option A: (recommended) pip install from GitHub
 `pip install git+https://github.com/sebastian-sz/efficientnet-lite-keras@main`

 ### Option B: Build from source